 Hello fellow Educators,

-We have a theory, of sorts, that people who play or tinker with things have a greater understanding of how to use it.
+We have a theory of sorts that people who play or tinker with things have a greater understanding of how to use them.
 Tinkering is an excellent way to learn about new technologies, and play is a great way to relieve stress – especially in those long months leading up to Spring break.

 Here’s a video that explains the concept – with research!:

 We would love it if you hosted a #KyGoPlay event in your classroom, library, or your entire school.
 Hosting a #KyGoPlay event could provide you with a way to start conversations with other teachers, generate collaboration, and lighten the mood in your building and show off some of the things you have.
-Teacher librarians, you could provide teachers with a place to tinker and play with things like iPads, coding, computer applications, Office 365, Legos, cameras and editing software etc. You could also partner with your PE teacher and ask them to host a faculty “play” event that could also serve as a model for a team building exercise teachers can use in their classrooms.
+Teacher librarians, you could provide teachers with a place to tinker and play with things like iPads, coding, computer applications, Office 365, Legos, cameras and editing software, etc. You could also partner with your PE teacher and ask them to host a faculty “play” event that could serve as a model for team-building exercises teachers can use in their classrooms.

 Feel free to share the video and information with your administrators!

 Also…Here is a great post on www.fractuslearning.com by Heidi on #KyGoPlay.